 - 4 ounces bittersweet chocolate of good quality

-- 1 true cinnamon stick, about 2-inches long
+- 1 true cinnamon stick of about 2 inches

 - 1 teaspoon vanilla extract

 - 4 tablespoons almond meal or finely ground almonds